lbrclbrc/my_coin/docs/acct_to_anon_commit/zkproof_acct_to_anon_specs.md

   return a and b

-Equality here is equality of 32-byte canonical Fp encodings（等价于 Fp 元素相等）。
+Equality here is equality of 32-byte canonical Fp encodings (equivalent to equality of Fp elements).

 4. Minimal usage example